 A cancelled trip to Africa has devastating social and environmental impacts.
 It has a trickle-down effect on communities that work in or support the tourism industry.
 One of the hardest-hit sectors is the Anti-poaching efforts as they now have limited people to help protect the animals as they lose funding to pay for these units.
 Unfortunately, one cancelled trip affects the entire chain.
 A great example is the recent killing of Rafiki, one of the most entertaining mountain gorilla and group leader.

 Fortunately, our high hopes are beginning to show flashlights.
-For example, Kenya and Uganda are open to only domestic tourism and internal travel is back to normal.
-Tanzania is currently open to international flights and the parks can be visited with strict guidelines.
-Rwanda is open to domestic tourism and will be opening to chartered flights on June 17.
+For example, Uganda is open to only domestic tourism and internal travel is back to normal.
+Kenya, Tanzania and Rwanda are all currently open (Since Aug 1, 2020) to international travel and the parks can be visited with strict standard operating procedures (SOPs) in place.

 Your safari dream is beginning to reshape, and we encourage you to dream big.
 In the meantime, be safe, enjoy time at home and look for the bright spots each day planning your Africa safari with safari company that has flexible policies.

 - Free cancellation or postponement until 40 days prior to travel date, with your deposit refundable.
 Certain itineraries may be excluded from the policy and your Travel Expert will advise you of any specific terms relevant to your booking during the consultation phase.
 Where suppliers offer postponement, but not a refund, we will only pass on the supplier charges applied.